Lachlan-Mayne/english-notes/Lachlan's editing space/UoW notes.md

 - The function of ransomware is to cause damage to data or electronic devices and gain an advantage by disrupting services
 - In this case, it requests a ransom to be paid in order to restore access to data, in other words, to fix a problem that it has created

-Returning to the definition, a cybersecurity expert will need to have knowledge of coding, problem solving, fundamental knowledge of IT/computer systems
+Returning to the definition, a cybersecurity expert will need to have knowledge of coding, problem solving, fundamental knowledge of IT/computer systems, researching skills

 ## Why do cybersecurity?